Slyyoursenpai/game-analytics-dashboard/README.md

 - AI-assisted churn prediction and sentiment analysis were called out as *future growth* in your original deck, not MVP — intentionally left out here so the app stays simple and every chart is backed by a real column.
+- Admin page allows adding of games and populating tables with randomized data as well as a cover image using the RAWG API so manual SQL queries to populate tables can be avoided

 ## Possible next steps